Croydon stabbing: Suspect arrested by police knew girl, 15, killed on bus

 Croydon: Police and ambulances surround London bus

-A schoolgirl stabbed to death on a London bus is believed to have known the suspect arrested, police have said.
+A schoolgirl is believed to have known the suspect arrested, police have said.

 The 15-year-old girl died after being stabbed on board the bus on her way to school this morning in Croydon, south London.